-Dr. Bohnet serves as senior scientist and as technical lead for countermunition development and threat interaction.
+Dr. Bohnet serves as chief scientist and as technical lead for countermunition development and threat interaction.
 He is responsible for the design, testing and integration of all explosives-related components for the company, for data analysis pertaining to threat interaction, for safety protocols, and for maintaining the company’s live-fire database.

 Prior to joining Artis in 2010, he worked for seven years as principal physicist at BAE Systems, where he led a DARPA project to develop an innovative active protection system that uses flyer plates launched and steered by timed explosive arrays to intercept incoming explosively formed penetrators.
 He also led a DARPA/IRAD project to develop a unique light-gas gun that achieves hypervelocity using hydrogen, and an ARDEC program to develop a system capable of tunneling into solid rock to deliver a warhead against deeply buried targets.
 He also co-invented an aerosol separation technology for use in hypervelocity guns and a unique non-electric delay fuze for projectiles that utilizes a novel sliding charge.